-- The military might put the city on lockdown.
+- The Feds/State governor might put the city on lockdown.

 - Your city or your part of it might become a quarantine zone.

+Any of the above are possible and have happened before.
 So what do you do if you want to get out and you can’t?
-Well, if the military has you trapped, there might not be much you can do, but in general, there are some tips that will help you get out before that can happen or even when things get bad:
+In general, there are some tips that will help you get out before that can happen or even when things get bad:

-- Be prepared to face dangerous conditions on the way out.
-Have heavy gloves, eye protection, an N95 respirator mask, and good solid shoes and clothing to keep your body as protected as possible.
+Be prepared to face dangerous conditions on the way out.
+Have heavy gloves, eye protection, an N95 respirator mask, and good solid shoes and light but sturdy clothing to keep your body as protected as possible.

-- Do not follow the mob of people forming around you!
-Instead, follow your own solid knowledge and your instincts.
-These will serve you better than a mob of uncontrolled people.
+Instead, follow your own pre-determined path, deviating only when it is in your best interest to do so.
+Trust your hard-won knowledge and your instincts.
+These will serve you better to see you out of the carnage than a mob of uncontrolled people.